top of page

 (source images courtesy of Google Streetview)

 Up until the early 1960s the local Italian population was concentrated in the Toronto neighborhoods adjacent to College Street and St. Clair Avenue West.
 Large segments of that group eventually moved north to neighborhoods like Woodbridge as they achieved greater “economic and residential mobility” (Harney, p.28).
 For this ethnic group, the significance of home ownership had its roots in traditional folk culture (Del Giudice, p.55) and was a “prime incentive for starting a new life” in Canada (Del Giudice, p.56).
-The Italians eventual move to the suburbs was necessitated by a cultural ideal to build a new house, “built from the bottom up” (Del Giudice, p.57).
+The Italians' eventual move to the suburbs was necessitated by a cultural ideal to build a new house, “built from the bottom up” (Del Giudice, p.57).

 Houses on North Ridge Road (courtesy of